vladigleba/vladigleba.github.io/posts/prophecy/babylon.md

 There are three powers that come together: the dragon, the beast, and the false prophet. {% rf 'Revelation 12:9' false %} tells us the dragon represents Satan working through pagan Rome when it tried to destroy Jesus at His birth {% rf 'Revelation 12:4' %}.
 Satan is also called the prince of this world in {% rf 'John 12:31' false %}, and his influence expands beyond pagan Rome.
 He has used ancient Egypt, Assyria, and Babylon to persecute God’s people, and we’ve learned he will use the U.S.A. and the papacy in the future.
 Because {% rf 'Revelation 13:8' false %} says all the world will worship the beast in the last days, other world governments will be used too, as well as non-Christian religions, such as Islam, Buddhism, Hinduism, the New Age, etc.

 The second power, [the beast](/posts/prophecy/mark.md), represents the papacy and the false prophet represents the [apostate Protestantism](/posts/prophecy/usa.md) of America.
-And so world governments and non-Christian religions, Roman Catholicism, and apostate Protestantism will form an alliance, called “Babylon the great” in {% rf 'Revelation 18:2' false %}, in the final battle against God, His followers, and His law.
+And so world governments and non-Christian religions, Catholicism, and apostate Protestantism will form an alliance, called “Babylon the great” in {% rf 'Revelation 18:2' false %}, in the final battle against God, His followers, and His law.
 Note how the three powers of {% rf 'Revelation 16:13' false %} are associated with unclean spirits, and Babylon is said to be the “hold of every foul spirit” in {% rf 'Revelation 18:2' false %}.

 ## What will unite these powers?